Dragon Well Tea (Longjing)

 -

 The high grades are harvested at the crack of spring.
-Few insects exist at that time.
+Few insects exist at that time, while the high grades are being picked at least once daily.

 - You are drinking the same cup of tea as the Chinese President.